IS4IT/idm-compose/README.md

 This tool on the other hands is primarily about easily creating IDM environments for development, testing and learning. `idm-compose` utilizes `docker build` and `docker compose` to work around the quirks and issues that come with the original docker images and initialize new environments quickly and without much manual configuration

-#### Stacks (in development)
+#### Stacks

-`idm-compose` allows to create up to 63 stacks in parallel, numbered 1..63.
-Each stack has it's name, subnet and published port range derived from it's id.
-For example run `STACK=27 ./idm-compose init` to create stack 27, which will be named "idm-compose27" live on subnet x.y.27.0/24 and publish applications on ports 0.0.0.0:27xxx
+`idm-compose` allows to create up to 63 IDM stacks in parallel, numbered 1..63.
+Each stack has its name, subnet and published port range derived from its id.
+For example run `idm-compose init 27` to create stack 27, which will be named "idm-compose27" live on subnet x.y.27.0/24 and publish applications on ports 0.0.0.0:27xxx The compose file and the selected profiles for each stack will be stored in the `stacks` subfolder.

+Switch between stacks with `idm-compose stack <stack id>`.
+Running `idm-compose stack` without a stack id prints the currently selected stack details.
+Instead of switching between stacks you can provide the stack to work on by setting the STACK environment variable, e.g. `STACK=3 idm-compose stop`

+To remove all containers, volumes and images for a given stack, run `idm-compose wipe <stack id>` and confirm deletion.

-If you want to run just a single stack, no stack id needs to be provided.
+If you want to run just a single stack, no stack id needs to be provided and stack 1 is being used.

+#### Configuration

+Some default can be set in `idm-compose.conf` and apply to all created stacks unless individually overridden.

+#### Profiles

+All IDM services are part of one or more profiles.
+The default profiles to be installed are set in `idm-compose.conf` and can be overridden by setting the COMPOSE_PROFILES environment variable e.g. `COMPOSE_PROFILES="idv,rl,iman" idm-compose init`.

+Individual profiles are predefined for each container, plus the following combined container profiles:
+- dirxml: ID Vault, Remote Loader, ID Console
+- apps: ID Vault, Remote Loader, ID Console, OSP, ID Apps, Forms, SSPR, Database
+- all: all services

 #### Networking

-Unlike the single server setup described in the documentation, which uses `host`networking, `idm-compose` sets up `bridge` networking and only selected ports are mapped to the `localhost` interface.
+Unlike the single server setup described in the documentation, which uses `host` networking, `idm-compose` sets up `bridge` networking and only selected ports are mapped to the `localhost` interface.
 This allows for multiple isolated environments to co-exist and does not expose them to the outside world.

 Networking can be configured in `idm-compose.conf` to bind to `0.0.0.0` or just `localhost`. `0.0.0.0` is required if docker runs inside a virtual machine and IDM shall be accessible from the host machine.
 In that case the `*.idm.local` entries in `/etc/hosts` need to point to the VM's IP address instead of `127.0.0.1`

-Instead of using networking parameters derived from the stack id you can override them by setting the `SUBNET` and `PORT_BASE` environment variables prior to calling `idm-compose`, to avoid conflicts with other software.
+Instead of using networking parameters derived from the stack id you can override them by setting the `SUBNET`, `PORT_BASE` and `TREENAME` environment variables prior to calling `idm-compose`, to avoid conflicts with other software.

 #### PKI & Certificates